Here's How Much It Would Cost To Live In The The Bird Box House

 "You can see right now," he continued.
 "There's a whole bunch of people over there and I don't think there's a half hour that goes by where there isn't somebody out here taking pictures."

-That's right, the house is located in an otherwise sleepy residential neighbourhood, and is even occupied by residents.
-Zillow reveals that the home on North Canyon Drive, which has seven bedrooms, five bathrooms, and 4,478 square feet, is worth an estimated $1,963,537 (£1,542,447) and was last sold in 1998 for $625,000 (£490,000).
-The real estate site also estimates that, were the owners to rent it out, they could reasonably charge $7,000 (£5,500) a month to tenants for the privilege of living between such hallowed walls.
+That's right, the house is located in an otherwise sleepy residential neighborhood, and is even occupied by residents.
+Zillow reveals that the home on North Canyon Drive, which has seven bedrooms, five bathrooms, and 4,478 square feet, is worth an estimated $1,963,537 and was last sold in 1998 for $625,000.
+The real estate site also estimates that, were the owners to rent it out, they could reasonably charge $7,000 a month to tenants for the privilege of living between such hallowed walls.

 While only the home's exterior appeared in the film — all the interior shots were done on a set — we'd still be a little freaked out if we watched the (admittedly fictional) apocalypse go down right outside our doorstep.
 Honestly, we can't blame visitors for bringing blindfolds.
 You know, just in case.